What precautions should I take when changing my passphrase?

 Changing your passphrase

-To change your passphrase, follow the instructions in At IU, how do I change my Network ID passphrase?
+To change your passphrase, follow the instructions in How do I change my IU Network ID passphrase?

 After you have changed your passphrase